gcarrascohuertas/electrochemical_ORR_procesing_autolab/README.md

 # ORR reaction in the laboratory

 Most common technique for ORR studies is cyclic voltammetry using a rotating disk electrode (RDE), and rotating ring-disk electrode (RRDE).
-Here I used experimental protocol described in readme_experimental_protocol.md
+Here I used experimental protocol described in readme_experimental_protocol.md and provide an example of kind of data and results obtained by this project in the folder carbon_superP .

 # Bibliography